Tutorial: From a Rectangle to a Polar Ribbon

 Data-Driven Fields

 We remove the w field from our spec to have GoFish infer it for us.
-GoFish uses the overall size of the chart we gave to render as well as the sizing information in spreadX to determine the width of each rectangle.
+GoFish uses the overall size of the chart we gave to render (as well as information from the graphical operators) to determine the width of each rectangle.

 Great!
 Now let's talk about how to add axes to your chart.
 GoFish can automatically infer axes from your spec as long as you put axes: true in the render method like so: